ansytalekar/AdventOfCode2024/README.md

 Day 24 - \
 Day 25 - \
 \
-\* - Script is an alternate attempt but not successful
+\** - Script is an alternate attempt but not successful
+\++ - Script is an optimised solution and also works